-Solution: It wouldn’t cost much to hand out other awards such as; Point of the day, Player of the day, match of the day, Sportsmanship etc. This would also keep many players and families in the hall to the end of an event.
-The bonus would be, potentially more spectators for the final’s which will add atmosphere and support to a the prestigious final’s.
+Solution: It wouldn’t cost much to hand out other awards such as; Point of the day, Player of the day, match of the day, Sportsmanship, etc. This would also keep many players and families in the hall to the end of an event.
+The bonus would be, potentially more spectators for the final’s which will add atmosphere and support to the prestigious final’s.

-2. A Restricted number of player’s: Having 32 players in an event is firstly un-motivating for the vast majority of aspiring players.
+2. A Restricted number of players: Having 32 players in an event is firstly un-motivating for the vast majority of aspiring players.
 My first junior nationals, I was ranked around 60 in England but I won my group and beat England no.16.
 I progressed through to the last 16, losing to England no.3 (Michael Chan) and I had my chances against him making the hall stop.
-I have not witnessed a hall stop for many years in English TT because we are not providing opportunity!
+I have not witnessed a hall stop for many years in English TT because we are not providing opportunities!
 To become the best you must face the best, but we are limiting access towards the top end.
 How can no.60 beat no.16 if he/she is unable to attend?
-TTE are making the possible impossible!
+TTE is making the possible impossible!

 Solution: Open the event to 64 or 96 players or even 128, this will create a much bigger buzz in the hall and give many more players the opportunity to be a part of this prestigious event.
-Having more players gives a lot more opportunity and can also cause shock results.
+Having more players gives a lot more opportunities and can also cause shock results.
 This will encourage many more players to grow and push for the top spot.
 Today at the event I saw many tables unused and having more players would utilise the space in a greater capacity.

-3. Groups: I understand TTE are trying to create a formula like ITTF with a group of 3 and 1 goes through.
+3. Groups: I understand TTE is trying to create a formula like ITTF with a group of 3 and 1 goes through.
 Firstly I don’t agree with the ITTF system but that’s a whole other subject.
-The point is simple, A family’s cost for such an event is: travel expenses, possibly a coach (funding and wages), hotel, and entry fee.
+The point is simple, A family’s cost for such an event is travel expenses, possibly a coach (funding and wages), hotel, and entry fee.
 The expenses can mount from £100 to even £500 maybe, even more, depending on circumstances.
 Horrifically this huge amount spent can mount up to a total of 3 matches for 16 of the players.
-1 match for one of the seed’s if they lose their first match or two matches if they lose their second match.
+1 match for one of the seeds if they lose their first match or two matches if they lose their second match.
 An average of 3 matches per player can cost up to £500, what is going on?
 That’s a holiday abroad for some families and yet these families are investing this money on 3 table tennis matches instead!

 Solution: Make the groups bigger, groups of 4 (possibly 5), I think it’s fair and have two players go through and 2 go into consolation.
 I’m no expert in tournaments but I’m sure we can go to France, Germany or Sweden and model their system.